robotology/gym-ignition/docs/sphinx/installation/stable.rst

    pip install gym-ignition

-It will download and install also ``scenar-io`` since it depends on it.
+It will download and install also ``scenario`` since it depends on it.